What’s inside a battery?

 The ability to reverse this reaction is dependent on the chemicals utilised in the battery.
 Alkaline batteries, for example, are not designed to support reverse flow.
 This has the potential to be dangerous.

-A NiMH (Nickel-Metal Hybrid) battery can be made to reverse flow hundreds, if not thousands, of times.
+A NiMH (Nickel-Metal Hydride) battery can be made to reverse flow hundreds, if not thousands, of times.
 The process, however, causes chemical damage over time.
 As a result, batteries cannot be infinitely recharged and depleted: at some time, the chemicals will have decayed too much to continue storing a charge.